nuankw/web-design-stuff/README.md

 view at: http://class.arts.ucsb.edu/art22/Sites/s_17/Nuan/

-Note for Final project: I just started learning d3.js and some of the code doesn't work.
+Note for Final project: one day I will dig it up and write better code!

 Thanks,
 Nuan